machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 # Function Tools

-Ghostwriter provides function tools that let a model discover and inspect Act templates, run Acts, manage project-scoped workflow state, navigate episode-based flows, work with files inside the active project, run approved command-line operations, inspect stored command logs, and retrieve content from web pages or REST endpoints.
+Ghostwriter provides function tools that let a model inspect Act templates, run Acts, manage project-scoped workflow state, navigate episode-based flows, work with files inside the active project, run approved command-line operations, inspect stored command logs, discover and process `@guidance` files, and retrieve content from web pages or REST endpoints.

 ## Tool groups

-- **Act and workflow tools** help discover available Acts, inspect Act definitions, run Acts, and control episode transitions.
+- **Act tools** load Act definitions, start Act execution, and retrieve asynchronous Act results.
+- **Episode control tools** move execution to another episode or repeat the current one.
-- **Project context tools** help keep project-scoped variables for multi-step workflows.
+- **Project context tools** store and retrieve project-scoped values across workflow steps.
-- **File system tools** help read, write, patch, and enumerate files relative to the active project directory.
+- **File system tools** read, write, patch, and enumerate files and folders relative to the active project directory.
-- **Command and process tools** help run approved commands, inspect command log history, search command logs, and finish or terminate execution when necessary.
+- **Command and task tools** run approved commands, inspect saved command logs, and end or terminate execution when needed.
+- **Guidance tools** find files with `@guidance` tags and process them asynchronously.
-- **Web and API tools** help download web content and call HTTP endpoints.
+- **Web and API tools** fetch web content and call HTTP endpoints.

-## Act and workflow tools
+## Act tools

-### `build_in_list_acts`
+### `load_act_details`
-Lists the built-in Act templates packaged with Ghostwriter.
+Loads the details of a specific Act template.

 **Description**
-Use this tool when you need a quick overview of the built-in Acts that ship with Ghostwriter.
-It scans the packaged Act definitions, loads each Act description, and returns a readable list that helps you choose what to inspect next.
+Use this tool when you need to inspect how an Act is defined before running it.
+Ghostwriter looks for the requested Act in the configured custom Acts location and in the built-in classpath resources, then returns whichever definitions exist.

 **Features**
+- Loads details for one Act by name.
-- Discovers built-in Act templates packaged with the application.
+- Checks both custom Acts and built-in packaged Acts.
-- Reads each Act description before returning the list.
-- Returns a simple human-readable summary instead of raw TOML.
-- Helps identify the next Act to inspect or run.
+- Returns structured Act metadata when found.
+- Helps compare overridden custom Acts with built-in defaults.

 **Input parameters**
-This tool does not take any input parameters.
+- `act_name` *(string, required)*: The name of the Act to load.

-### `load_act_details`
+### `perform_act`
-Loads the details of a specific Act template.
+Starts execution of a specific Act by name.

 **Description**
-Use this tool when you need to inspect one Act in detail.
-It loads the requested Act by name and returns structured Act properties such as instructions, templates, and configuration values.
-Depending on the `custom` flag, it can resolve the effective Act, only a user-defined Act, or only the packaged built-in Act.
+Use this tool when a workflow needs to trigger an Act as a background operation.
+Ghostwriter builds an `ActProcessor`, applies optional properties, resolves the model and scan directory, scans project documents, and starts execution asynchronously.

 **Features**
-- Loads one Act by name.
+- Starts an Act by name.
-- Supports effective, custom-only, and built-in-only resolution.
+- Uses the current project as the Act execution context.
-- Returns Act properties as structured data.
+- Accepts optional Act properties as newline-separated `NAME=VALUE` pairs.
+- Resolves the model from properties or configuration.
+- Scans project documents before collecting Act results.
-- Returns a readable error message when the Act cannot be loaded.
+- Returns a GUID so the result can be retrieved later.

 **Input parameters**
-- `actName` *(string, required)*: Name of the Act to load.
+- `act_name` *(string, required)*: The name of the Act to perform.
-- `custom` *(boolean, optional)*:
-  - `true`: Load only the user-defined Act.
+- `properties` *(string, optional)*: Act properties as `NAME=VALUE` pairs separated by LF line breaks.

+### `get_act_result`
+Retrieves the result of a previously started Act.

+**Description**
+Use this tool after `perform_act` when you want to check whether an asynchronous Act has finished.
+Ghostwriter looks for a temporary result file associated with the GUID and returns either the completed result or a processing status.

+**Features**
-  - `false`: Load only the built-in packaged Act.
+- Reads the stored result of a previously started Act.
+- Returns `processing` until the result file is available.
-  - omitted: Load the effective Act using normal resolution.
+- Returns `done` together with the Act result when finished.
+- Uses a GUID returned by `perform_act`.

+**Input parameters**
+- `guid` *(string, required)*: The GUID returned when the Act was started.

+## Episode control tools

 ### `move_to_episode`
-Moves execution to the next episode or to a specific episode.
+Moves execution to the next episode or to a specified episode.

 **Description**
-Use this tool to control navigation in an episode-based workflow.
-If you do not provide parameters, Ghostwriter advances to the next episode.
-You can also jump directly to a target episode by numeric ID or by name.
+Use this tool inside an episode-based Act when workflow control needs to jump forward or branch.
+Ghostwriter signals the episode transition internally by throwing a workflow-control exception.

 **Features**
-- Supports moving to the next episode.
-- Supports direct jumps by episode ID.
+- Supports moving to a specific episode by numeric ID.
-- Supports direct jumps by episode name.
+- Supports moving to a specific episode by name.
-- Useful for branching and guided workflow control.
+- Can be used for branching or guided progression.
+- Integrates with episode-based Act execution.

 **Input parameters**
-- `id` *(integer, optional)*: ID of the episode to move to.
+- `id` *(integer, required by implementation when used positionally)*: The ID of the episode to move to.
-- `name` *(string, optional)*: Name of the episode to move to.
+- `name` *(string, required by implementation when used positionally)*: The name of the episode to move to.

 ### `repeate_episode`
 Repeats the current episode.

 **Description**
-Use this tool when the current episode should be retried.
-Ghostwriter restarts the same episode, keeps the existing project context, and can optionally emit a custom message before the repeat happens.
+Use this tool when the current episode should be retried without losing workflow context.
+It optionally logs a message, then signals Ghostwriter to restart the same episode.

 **Features**
 - Repeats the current episode.
-- Preserves project-scoped context values.
+- Preserves the existing workflow context.
-- Supports a custom message before the retry.
+- Supports an optional message before the repeat occurs.
-- Useful for retry and loop-like workflow behavior.
+- Useful for retry loops and correction flows.

 **Input parameters**
-- `message` *(string, optional)*: Custom response message to output before repeating the episode.
+- `message` *(string, optional)*: A custom response message to output before repeating the episode.

-### `perform_act`
-Performs a specific Act by name.

-**Description**
-Use this tool when a workflow should trigger another Act directly.
-Ghostwriter builds an Act processor for the current project, applies optional properties, resolves the configured Acts location, scans project documents, and starts the requested Act.

-**Features**
-- Runs an Act by name.
-- Uses the current project as the execution context.
-- Accepts optional Act properties as newline-separated `NAME=VALUE` pairs.
-- Scans project documents before execution.
-- Useful for chaining reusable workflows together.

-**Input parameters**
-- `actName` *(string, required)*: Name of the Act to perform.
-- `properties` *(string, optional)*: Act properties as `NAME=VALUE` pairs separated by LF line breaks.

 ## Project context tools